St Johns Wood Scouts

 Successful Scout groups excel with community support and people of all ages assisting running the group!
 Parents are expected to assist the group and interested community members new to scouting are welcomed.
 Previous Scout experience is not necessary.

-St Johns Wood has all units that meet weekly at various times
+St Johns Wood has all units that meet weekly at various times.
+Follow the link above for times, and below for other information about that age group.

 If these times aren't convenient, contact one of the neighbouring scout groups here.